Search features

 vdal Email Email More info More Info

-...Presents instruction and skill development in blueprint reading and interpretation.
+...Presents instruction and skill development in blueprint interpretation and fabrication drawings.
 Emphasis is placed on fundamentals of blueprint reading including understanding basic lines, views, dimensions, tolerances, symbols, machine call-outs, and notations.
-Emphasis is on blueprints as used in the weldin...
+Emphasis is on Blueprints as used in...

-a section of the Blueprint Reading course in Drafting - DRFT
+a section of the Blueprint Reading For Welders course in Drafting - DRFT

 HS 201 01 - Introduction To Human Services (2025-2026 Academic Year Fall Term)